vmware-archive/purser/README.md

 Query the cost of Cost Insight infrastructure deployed in "default" namespace

-1. CRD file definition

-    The following is the ci.yaml definition.
+1. The following is the ci.yaml definition which groups a few native Kubernetes labels into a business/application construct

     ```
     Kind: Group